Alawites: Beliefs

 Alawites and their beliefs have been described as secretive.
 Yaron Friedman has noted in his scholarly work on the group that the Alawi religious material he cited came solely from "public libraries and printed books," as their "sacred writings" are kept secret.
-(Note: Since the sacred writings of the Nuṣayrī-ʿAlawīs are kept secret by the members of the sect because of their sensitivity, it is important to note that the religious material used in this volume is only that which is accessible in public libraries and printed books.)
+(Note: Since the sacred writings of the Nuṣayrī-ʿAlawīs are kept secret by the members of the sect because of their sensitivity, the religious material used in this volume is only that which is accessible in public libraries and printed books.)
 (Note: According to Alawite beliefs, women are not permitted to engage in religious studies.)
 Some of the components of the faith are kept hidden from all but a sect group of Alawites.
 They have, therefore, been described as a mystical sect.

 Alawite doctrines originated from the teachings of Iraqi priest Muhammad ibn Nusayr, who claimed prophethood, declared himself as the "Bāb (Door) of the Imams", and attributed divinity to Hasan al-Askari.
 Al-Askari denounced Ibn Nusayr, and Islamic authorities expelled his disciples—most of whom emigrated to the Syrian Coastal Mountain Range, wherein they established a distinct community.
-Nusayri theology treats Ali, the cousin of the Prophet Muhammad, as a manifestation of "the supreme eternal God" and consists of various gnostic beliefs.
+Nusayri theology treats Ali, the cousin of the Islamic prophet Muhammad, as a manifestation of "the supreme eternal God" and consists of various gnostic beliefs.
 Alawite doctrine regards the souls of Alawites as reincarnations of "lights that rebelled against God."

 Alawites' beliefs have never been confirmed by their modern religious authorities.
 As a highly secretive and esoteric sect, Nusayri priests tend to conceal their core doctrines, which are introduced only to a chosen minority of the sect's adherents.
 Alawites have also adopted the practice of taqiya to avoid victimization.

 According to Peter Theo Curtis, the Alawi religion underwent a process of "Sunnification" during the years under Hafez al-Assad's rule so that Alawites became not Shia but effectively Sunni.
 Public manifestations or "even mentioning of any Alawite religious activities" were banned, as were any Alawite religious organizations, and "any formation of a unified religious council" or a higher Alawite religious authority.
 "Sunni-style" mosques were built in every Alawite village, and Alawis were encouraged to perform Hajj.